MLH-Fellowship/mock-take-home-project/README.md

 - DELETE `/activities/<id>` will add a delete activities in the array
 - API calls with incorrect inputs (wrong input variables or data types) will return a 400 status

-You're encouraged to write your own tests to ensure it works.
+You are **required to write tests** to ensure your solution works.
 A database is not required for this example but you're encouraged to add one to help build your skillset!

 ## Submission

+You'll be making your own version of this using GitHub Classroom.

-Commit and push your changes to this repository.
-Make a Pull Request that your Pod Leader can leave feedback on when you're ready.
-You should invite them to the repository and tag them in your Pull Request when you're ready to get feedback.
+ - [] Commit and push your changes to this repository.
+ - [] Make a Pull Request so that your Pod Leader can leave feedback on when you're ready.
+ - [] Invite your pod leader to the repository and tag them in your Pull Request when you're ready to get feedback.